Why Multiday Averages Make Sense for Grant Sizing

 What Is a Multiday Average?

-A multiday average is just that: rather than use the FMV from a single date, you would average the FMVs for a specified period (e.g., 30 days) and use the average value to determine grant sizes.
+A multiday average is just that: rather than use the FMV from a single date, you would average the FMVs for a specified period (e.g., 30 days) leading up the grant date and use the average value to determine grant sizes.

-For my example, I’ve created a fictitious company that trades at 1/100th the value of the S&P 500.
-(I’m using 1/100th of the S&P price because the S&P trades at around $3,000 per share and that high of a value makes the example clunky.
+Let's look at an example of a fictitious company that trades at 1/100th the value of the S&P 500.
+(I’m using 1/100th of the S&P price because the S&P trades at thousands of dollars per share and that high of a value makes the example clunky.
 The aggregate values would work out the same regardless of the per share price.
 Also, I’m rounding to the nearest dollar because decimals are confusing and distracting in examples.
 Otherwise, this is a historically accurate example.)

 Let’s assume that my fictitious company is granting RSUs to two employees, both of whom are relatively equal in terms of rank, tenure, and performance.
 Each employee is to receive an RSU worth $10,000.
 Employee A’s RSU is granted on February 20, when the stock price is $34 per share.
 Employee B’s RSU is granted one month later, on March 20, when the stock price has dropped to $23 per share.